A visit to the hospital can be a stressful experience for any child or adolescent.

 View "Tour of Pediatric Unit at Ministry Saint Joseph's Children's Hospital"

 The Child Life Program has adult volunteers and volunteens who have attended training sessions designed especially for the unit.
 The volunteers help make the hospital experience as positive as possible by offering emotional and social support to pediatric patients and their families.
 They often take children to an activity area or bring an activity to their room so parents can take a break.
 For more information regarding volunteering please go to Volunteer Services.

-The Child Life Program provides two full-time Child Life Specialists to meet the needs of the pediatric outpatient population.
-The outpatient Child Life Specialists are responsible for providing a program of procedural preparation and emotional support designed to help patients and their families cope with the stress of a clinic/hospital experience.
+The Child Life Program provides three full-time Child Life Specialists to meet the needs of the pediatric outpatient population.
+The outpatient Child Life Specialists are responsible for providing a program of procedural preparation and emotional support designed to help patients and their families cope with the stress of a clinic experience.
 With an understanding of child growth and development and the impact that medical experiences can have on this process, the Child Life Specialists are a resource for other professionals.
-If your child needs preparation or support for any outpatient procedures, please contact your primary healthcare provider or the Child Life Manager to schedule our services.
+If your child needs preparation or support for any outpatient procedures or Ambulatory Surgery Center, please contact your primary healthcare provider and request Child Life services.

 Other Program Benefits

 - Provides services to Pediatrics, Pediatric Intensive Care, Neonatal Intensive Care, Surgery, Pediatric Outpatient Specialty Clinics, Emergency Department and consultations to other areas as needed.

 - Provides services to children of adult patients in the adult intensive care units (ICU), critical care unit (CCU), oncology unit, and Palliative Care Unit.

 - Provides sibling support and preparation.